CellStratAI/cellstrat-hub-docs/docs/05-HubAPI Deployment 🚀/quickstart.md

 ## Step 2: Integrate your Inference Code

 Now that we have a basic understanding of the generated files and folders, we need to refactor our original inference code from the notebook as a python module/script.
-But before doing that we need to define the request and response structure of our API.
+But before doing that let's understand the request and response structure of our API.

 ### Structuring the API